-- 17.1.
-The RFO shall keep a record of all insurances effected by the council and the property and risks covered, reviewing these annually before the renewal date in conjunction with the council's review of risk management. - 17.2.
-The Clerk/RFO shall act promptly to avoid all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances. - 17.3.
-The Clerk/RFO shall be notified of any loss, liability, damage or event likely to lead to a claim, and shall report these to the council at the next available meeting.
-The Clerk/RFO shall negotiate all claims on the council's insurers. - 17.4.
-All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined annually by the council.
+17.1.
+The RFO shall keep a record of all insurances effected by the council and the property and risks covered, reviewing these annually before the renewal date in conjunction with the council's review of risk management.

+- 17.2.
+The Clerk/RFO shall give-act promptly notification to avoid [the RFO] of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances. - 17.3.
+The Clerk/RFO shall be notified of any loss, liability, damage or event likely to lead to a claim, and shall report these to [the council] at the next available meeting.
+The Clerk/RFO shall negotiate all claims on the council's insurers (in consultation with the Clerk). - 17.4.
+All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined [annually] by the council., or duly delegated committee.